InfiAgent/InfiAgent.github.io/index.markdown

           <h2 class="title is-3">Leaderboard</h2>

           <div class="content has-text-justified">
           <p>In this section, we furnish a comprehensive evaluation of both close-source LLMs such as GPT-4 and GPT-3.5, as well as widely-utilized open-source LLMs.
-It is observed that the close-source LLMs demonstrate a proficient capacity to adhere to agent directives and produce logically coherent responses.
-          <span style="color: red;"> Regrettably, the open-source LLMs enumerated below are currently incapable of adhering to agent directives or delivering substantively meaningful responses.
-In response to this limitation, we have developed a Supervised Fine-Tuning (SFT) dataset aimed at refining these models.
-For these open-source LLMs, the table below delineates the enhancements observed post-finetuning.
-Please anticipate the imminent release of both the SFT dataset and its comprehensive details. </span></p>
+In addition, we test our InfiAgent, which is an agent for data analysis with supervised fine-tuning.
            <img src="static/images/spider.png">
            </div>
         </div>